cillianodonnell/Gravity/_posts/2017-08-16-jump-tables-and-tempfiles.markdown

 The problem was to come up with a check that was restrictive enough to catch all jump tables but not too retrictive that it cuts symbols short.
-It looked as if checking just for '\__end' would be good enough and did chop the jump tables at the correct location but I later realised that the branch information had disappeared in the report.
-It must have been too loose and chopping things up in other places as well.
+It looked as if checking just for '\__end' would be good enough and it did chop the jump tables at the correct location but I later realised that the branch information had disappeared in the report.
+It must have been too loose and chopping lines up in other places as well.

-There were also other jump tables that didn't have this structure so what ended up being universal was 'call' and '+0x' were all found in each.
+There were also other jump tables that didn't have this structure so what ended up being universal was 'call' and '+0x' were all found in all tables.
 Along with the normal checks for an instruction line, if all 5 were found it was a jump table.
 The symbol could then be finalised as normal.
 We also needed to set processSymbol = false, which keeps track if we are in the middle of a symbol or finished with it.
 Then along with the 5 items checked, we check processSymbol to make sure only one line of the jump table is processed and then nothing is